Mário Filho: Life

 Mário Filho was born in Recife, capital of Northeast Brazilian state of Pernambuco, in 1908.
 He was the son of Mário Rodrigues, a journalist of the local daily Diário de Pernambuco.
-On his election as a Member of the Federal Parliament in 1912, the family moved to the then-capital of Brazil, Rio de Janeiro.
+After conflicts with political opponents, the family moved in 1912 to the then capital of Brazil, Rio de Janeiro.

-Mário Filho began his career as a reporter for the daily newspaper, A Manhã in Rio, which was then in possession of his father.
-By 1926 he had completely specialized in sports.
-Filho was himself an ardent follower of the sport, which had established itself in Brazil since the turn of the century, and filled with reporting on all sides, which was uncommon in those days.
-In the second paper of his father Crítica he revolutionized football coverage.
+Mário Filho began his career as a reporter for the daily newspaper A Manhã in Rio, which was then in possession of his father.
+By 1926 he had specialized in sports.
+Filho was himself an ardent follower of football, which had established itself in Brazil since the turn of the century, and filled with reporting on all sides, which was uncommon in those days.
+In the second paper of his father Crítica, founded in November 1928, he revolutionized football coverage.
 He reported in detail on players and matches and made use of it as a language, the same language also was made use of by the fans.
 The myth of the derbies phase between the leading football teams of Rio Fluminense and Flamengo is also attributed to him, to be co-founded.
-Even the term Fla-Flu goes back to him.
+Even the term Fla–Flu goes back to him.

-After the death of his father, Mário Filho led the Crítica newspaper for a short time, to a speedy end.
+After the death of his father, Mário Filho led Crítica together with his brother Milton.
+The paper came to an end after it was on the wrong side in the Revolution of 1930 and its premises were destroyed on 24 October 1930.
 In 1931 he founded O Mundo Sportivo, the first magazine in Brazil dedicated to sports, whose existence though was quite brief.
-In 1931 he joined the newspaper O Globo, where he later worked with the media mogul Robero Marinho, also with whom he often played snooker.
+In 1931 he joined the newspaper O Globo, where he later worked with the media mogul Roberto Marinho, with whom he also often played snooker.